Biodiversity Net Gain FAQs - Frequently Asked Questions

 • The green finance approach where investors finance habitat restoration and creation and are rewarded with both monetary interest and environmental returns.
 See the Future Parks Accelerator resource for more information.

 Under mandatory BNG, habitat created or enhanced after 30 January 2020 will be eligible for registration and sale of the associated biodiversity gains, provided it meets the other criteria of the biodiversity gain site register.
-Further information on habitat banking and BNG is provided in section 5.4 of the Government’s 2023 BNG consultation response.
+Further information on habitat banking and BNG is provided in Defra’s Sell biodiversity units as a land manager guidance.

 Is it correct that 'off-site' credits cannot be used on Local Authority-owned land?